alf45tar/Pedalino/README.md

 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank
 - Switch debouncing and analog noise suppression without decreasing responsiveness
 - Invert polarity via software
-- Individual calibration of expression pedals: manual or automatic
+- Individual automatic calibration of expression pedals.
+Manual fine tuning is not usually requested.
 - Tranform a linear expression pedal into log expression pedal and vice versa
 - Configuration via IR/Bluetooth remote control